Classifications of Enrollment

 Explanation of Grades

 The grades of A, B, C, D, and S are passing grades.
 Grade “F” is a failing grade.
 The grade of “I” (Incomplete) is given to a student whose work has been of passing quality but who has, for compelling reasons, been unable to complete all of his or her required course work by the end of the quarter.
 The quality of performance in any academic course is reported by a letter grade.
 These grades denote the character of work and are assigned grade points as follows:

 |Percentage||Letter Grade||Grade Points||Cumulative GPA (CGPA)||Academic Standing|

 |—||I||—||—||Incomplete (see below)|

 Symbols: The following symbols may appear next to a grade or in the grade column:

-- (*): Course not applicable to current degree
+IP: In-Progress (*): Course not applicable to current programs

 Incomplete “I” Class Policy

 The grade of “I” (Incomplete) is given to a student whose work has been of passing quality but who has, for compelling reasons, been unable to complete all of his or her required course work by the end of the quarter.
 Students receiving a grade of “I” will be evaluated at the end of the sixth week of the following quarter according to the minimum standards for academic progress.
 At this time, all work from the previous quarter must be completed and submitted to the instructor.